Introduction to Splunk

-In this free, online Introduction to Splunk training course, you will be introduced to the Splunk software platform and its capabilities.
-You will learn the basics of Splunk and advance to topics including onboarding data and creating alerts.
+In this online Splunk training, you will be introduced to the Splunk software platform and its capabilities.
+You will learn the basics of Splunk and advance to topics including onboarding data and alerts.

 What is Splunk?